 East London is increasingly becoming one of the best areas to live in the capital.
 With vast majority of the locals priced out of West End, the urban regeneration of the area over the last few years made it very attractive for those seeking new homes.

-This article is our take on the best areas to live in East London’s hipster hotspot Hackney.
+This article is our take (based on the experience of being a family owned van hire company based near Hackney for years) on the best areas to live in East London’s hipster hotspot Hackney.

 Hackney Central is the central district of the borough of Hackney.
 It comprises the area roughly surrounding Mare Street and is bordered by Hackney Dows, Homerton and London Fields.
 Many well known landmarks can be found in Hackney including the celebrated Hackney Empire, Hackney Picturehouse cinema and St. Augustine’s Tower.